This post may contain affiliate links. Please see my disclosure policy for details.

 3. Once you reach the White Moss woodland area continue straight on

-As you head passed the signs, you’ll now be on the trail through White Moss woodlands and it’s almost a straight path through the woods at this point.
+As you head past the signs, you’ll now be on the trail through White Moss woodlands and it’s almost a straight path through the woods at this point.

 This was one of my favourite parts of the walk as it’s really scenic with trees on either side.
 Green moss growing on the rocks and tree bark.